 In this event, what recourse may you pursue?

-If a borrower misses a repayment, and no other methods of recovery are successful, we may recommend to all investors who had contributed to the loan to start the legal process to execute the recourse, which we will execute on behalf of all investors.
+If a borrower misses a repayment, and no other methods of recovery and negotiation are successful, we may recommend to all investors who had contributed to the loan to start the legal process to execute the recourse, which we will execute on behalf of all investors.

 The legal process could include issuing a Letter of Demand (LOD), Writ of Summons (WOS), Statutory Demand (SD), Bankruptcy Petition (BP), Enforcement Proceedings, Writ of Seizure and Sale (WSS) and Company Winding Up Proceedings depending on the borrower's situation and cooperation in the process.